• Skip to main content

 What does “kami” mean in Japanese?

-In the Japanese language, there are a lot of homonyms.
+In Japanese, there are so many homophones.
 “Kami” is one of them.
-Normally, Japanese native speakers say “kami” to mean ‘hair’, ‘paper’, or ‘God’ in Japanese.
-In this blog post, I will explain these three usages in detail through example sentences.
-Let’s get started!
+Native speakers say it to mean ‘hair’, ‘paper’, or ‘god’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain three different meanings with example sentences.
+My explanations would help Japanese learners understand “kami” more clearly.
+Then, let’s get started!

 Contents